PoruchikRzhevsky/Match-pipeline/README.md

 "filtering" filters stars from Hunt catalogue of clusters memberships with probability of membership >0.7.
 At the end you will have lists of filtered stars from both datasets.

-"cc_diagram" creates CC-diagram in colours given by "colour1", "colour2" in .yaml file.
+"diagram" creates CC-diagram, or CM-diagram if "cmd: True", in colours/filteres given by "colour1", "colour2" in .yaml file.
 If you have "adjust : True", firstly you will see interactive plot, when you can adjust vertical and horisontal positions of filtered stars (pink triangles).
 After you adjusted them, so they will fit some part of MS, close poped up window and your plot will be saved in "plots/" directory.
+Note that adjustment works only for CC-digram, since only colours presented in MS data files.

 8) To run the script procedure by procedure, type in the command line: "python3 controller.py Gulliver_27 coords_reproject", where "Gulliver_27" is the name or your cluster and "coords_reproject" is the name of procedure.